 8. Mutual respect

 Emotional boundaries in marriage or a long-term relationship are all about mutual respect.
-If your partner keeps you in mind and consults you while making the smallest and biggest decisions that will affect both of you, it is one of the examples of emotional boundaries.
-No matter how well your partner knows you or how well you know your partner, you both cannot take decisions on each other’s behalf.
+If your partner keeps you in mind and consults you while making the smallest and biggest decisions that will affect both of you, it is one example of emotional boundaries.
+No matter how well your partner knows you or how well you know your partner, you both cannot make decisions on each other’s behalf.

 In case mutual respect is fundamentally missing, be willing to walk away.
 You have to believe in the possibility that you have the power to create the life you want and you don’t have to settle for anything less than that (and treat it as the new normal).
 Know that compromising yourself all the time is not okay and be vocal about it, if you continuously notice examples of emotional boundaries being violated in your relationship.

-How to say no?
+How can you set boundaries politely?
 First, acknowledge your partner’s wish.
 For example, “Hey, I know your dog was your best friend while growing up.
 I totally understand and respect that.”
 Then, be direct and vocal about what you truly want instead of giving hints.
 You could assertively say, “But, I don’t want a dog right now.
-I am not ready for it” instead of saying, “Would it be okay if we get a dog later?”
+I am not ready for it”, instead of saying, “Would it be okay if we get a dog later?”

-In such cases, a therapist can clearly point out the examples of emotional boundaries and provide you the needed support to express your needs, even when it’s uncomfortable.
-Our counselors from Bonobology’s panel can help you in setting emotional boundaries in relationships for better emotional well-being.
+If you are unsure about how to implement these examples of emotional boundaries in your life, a therapist can provide you with the necessary support to express your needs, even when it’s uncomfortable.
+Our counselors from Bonobology’s panel can help you in setting healthy emotional boundaries in relationships for better emotional well-being.
 Always remember that you can help others only when you learn to help yourself.
 So, make sure that your mental health is in check before you try to be a pillar of support for other people.